fazland/FazlandElasticaBundle/Resources/doc/cookbook/manual-provider.md

 Manual provider
 ===============

-Create a service with the tag "fos_elastica.provider" and attributes for the index and type for which the service will provide.
+Create a service with the tag "fazland_elastica.provider" and attributes for the index and type for which the service will provide.

 ```yaml